Research Ethics at BI

 Information to the candidates according to The Personal Data Act

-Any electronic processing of personal data for research purposes (including student projects) is covered by the Personal Data Act and is mandatory to the Data Protection Officer for Research (SND, Norwegian Center for Research Data).
+Any electronic processing of personal data for research purposes (including student projects) is covered by the Personal Data Act and is mandatory to the Data Protection Officer for Research (NSD, Norwegian Center for Research Data).
 The supervisor is responsible for informing the candidates about the regulations.

 Most Executive programmes emphasize using the course participants' own practical experience as a source of learning.
 This has consequences for what data the Executive students collect for their examination questions.